srobo/reverse-proxy/DEPLOYMENT.md

 ### DigitalOcean

-To host the official website, we use DigitalOcean.
+To host the official reverse-proxy, we use DigitalOcean.
 To access the kubernetes cluster, you need to have access to our DigitalOcean account.
 To setup your `kubectl` for the following steps, you need to do the following:

 1. Log into DigitalOcean, and into the StudentRobotics project.